-To understand why DDoS Testing could not prevent further attacks for GitHub requires a basic understanding of how DDoS Testing works.
+Understanding why DDoS Testing could not prevent further attacks for GitHub requires a basic understanding of how DDoS testing works.

-DDoS Testing follows three steps:
+DDoS testing follows three steps:

 Scoping: The Test Plan template is designed during this starting phase where all that needs to be protected including 3rd party applications are identified.
-The template includes necessary information with regard to counter measures and identifies roles and lines of responsibility.
+The template includes necessary information about countermeasures and identifies roles and lines of responsibility.
 The template is circulated to all concerned.

-Design: The targets are analyzed from the attacker' point of view and target profiles are created.
+Design: The targets are analyzed from the attacker's point of view and target profiles are created.
 This helps to uncover variations in attack format and helps to create the test plan.